Skip to Content

 via Instagram: @chris__hodgson

-The Pomeagle is a small affectionate dog, developed by crossing the Beagle with the cheerful Pomeranian.
-They are true companion dogs, retaining all the most desirable personality traits from both parent breeds.
+The Pomeagle is a small affectionate dog, developed by crossbreeding the mild Beagle with the cheerful yet lively Pomeranian.
+These dogs are true companions, retaining all the most desirable personality traits from both parent breeds.

-Though intelligent, a Pomeagle tends to get easily distracted by its inquisitive nature.
-Much like the Beagle, a Pomeagle will investigate and follow interesting scents that come their way.
+Though intelligent, a Pomeagle tends to get easily distracted by its inquisitive personalities.
+Much like a Beagle, the Pomeagle will investigate and follow interesting scents that come their way.
 So, it’s important to keep track of them.

 They can be stubborn at times, especially with training.
-You’ll need to show plenty of patience when training these dogs.
-However, positive reinforcement and new methods of stimulation is key to keeping them engaged in training.
+You’ll need to show plenty of patience when you start obedience training with these dogs.
+Positive reinforcement and new methods of stimulation will be key to keeping them engaged in training.

 RECOMMENDED: 35 Perfect Pomeranian Mixes